philfung/add-to-homescreen/README.md

 No dependencies.
 This is written in raw ES6 javascript and all css is namespaced to minimize codebase conflict and bloat.

+## Contributors

+- Thanks to [Shane O'Sullivan](https://github.com/shaneosullivan) for a a massive refactor to improve performance and i18n.

 ## License

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)